espocrm/documentation/docs/extensions/google-integration/setting-up.md

 **3\.** Enable needed APIs.

 On the *Dashboard*, click *ENABLE APIS AND SERVICES*.

+Use search to find:

+* Google Calendar API (for Calendar sync);
+* People API (for Contacts pushing);
+* Gmail API (for secure connection to Gmail).

-Use search to find *Google Calendar API*, *Contacts API* and *Gmail API*.
-Enable those that you need to be used by the integration.
+Enable those that you need to use in your CRM.
 Note, that some APIs can be already enabled.

 ![Enable API](../../_static/images/extensions/google-integration/setting-up/3.png)